Experience and Expertise

 As we leave the market town of Sarria, make sure to keep an eye out for the ruins of Celtic castros hiding in the vegetation along the Camino.
 Our destination today is the 100km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
 We return to our hotel for a rest before heading to the Benedictine Monastery of Samos and a wonderful dinner of local fare.

-Ferreiros to GonzarAccommodations: Portomarin (B, L, D) / Walking: 17 KMs or 11 miles
+Ferreiros to GonzarAccommodations: Portomarín (B, L, D) / Walking: 16 KMs or 10 miles

-Gonzar to Palas de ReiAccommodations: Portomarin (B, L, D) / Walking: 17 KMs or 10 miles
+Gonzar to Palas de ReiAccommodations: Portomarín (B, L, D) / Walking: 17 KMs or 11 miles

 Walking from Gonzar to Palas de Rei is a walk back into time!
 The Way takes us through many small hamlets and villages of historical importance.
-Some sights that we should not miss are: the 17th century Cross of Lameiros, 16th century hospice where Carlos V stayed on his journey to Santiago, and the 13th century Romanesque Church of Santiago in Eirexe!
-In Palas de Rei, we regroup and return to our hotel in Portomarin for a well deserved rest!
+Some sights that we should not miss are: the 17th century Cross of Lameiros, the 16th century hospice where Carlos V stayed on his journey to Santiago, and the 13th century Romanesque Church of Santiago in Eirexe.
+In Palas de Rei, we regroup and return to our hotel in Portomarín for a well-deserved rest.

 Following the now very familiar yellow arrows, we ramble up and down gentle rolling hills along quiet footpaths.
-Little has changed in this quiet corner of Spain, and the peaceful rural environment of local farmers tending to their lazy cattle in stone houses accompany us back to another time.
-We quickly arrive back to the present in the bustling market town of Melide, where tender octopus, pulpo, is still boiled in large copper kettles by the street.
+Little has changed in this serene corner of Spain.
+The peaceful rural environment of local farmers tending to their lazy cattle, which graze near old stone houses creates, a scene from another time.
+We quickly arrive back to the present in the bustling market town of Melide, where tender octopus, or pulpo, is still boiled in large copper kettles by the street.